pubkey/rxdb/orga/before-next-major.md

 Having mixed types causes many confusion, for example when the type is `['string', 'number']`, you could run a query selector like `$gt: 10` where it now is not clear if the string `foobar` is matching or not.

-## Ensure the schema hashing works equal across all browsers
+## Ensure the schema hashing works equal across all browsers [DONE]

 https://github.com/pubkey/rxdb/pull/4005
 https://github.com/pubkey/rxdb/pull/4005#issuecomment-1264742235